-[•] Adam Barker is with the University of St Andrews, UK.
-E-mail: adam@cs.st-andrews.ac.uk for service choreography models are inherently much more complex than orchestration.
-Decentralised control brings a new set of problems, which are the result of message passing between asynchronous distributed and concurrent processes.
-Furthermore, current choreography techniques are invasive, in that each individual service needs to be re-engineered in order to take part in a choreography.
-There are relatively few decentralised choreography languages and even fewer implementations (discussed further in Section 8); the most prevalent being the Web Services Choreography Description Language (WS-CDL) [20].
+Decentralized control brings a new set of problems, which are the result of message passing between asynchronous distributed and concurrent processes.
+Furthermore, current choreography techniques are invasive, in that each individual service needs to be reengineered in order to take part in a choreography.
+There are relatively few decentralized choreography languages and even fewer implementations (discussed further in Section 8); the most prevalent being the Web Services Choreography Description Language (WS-CDL) [20].